 My experience is greatest with this segment since I worked for a bank.
-This is important because this segment has the least standardized approach and therefore offers more opportunity to negotiate terms and develop mutually-beneficial relationships..
-While agency and CMBS lenders will generally land within a stone's throw of each other, Banks can vary wildly.
-If you catch the right bank at the right time, you will get some great terms and pricing.
-They key thing is to understand each Bank's profile and what types of deals they want.
-This is one advantage of having a broker assist you with finding a lender since they're constantly in the market and know which lenders are looking for what.
+This is important because this segment has the least standardized approach and therefore offers more opportunity to negotiate terms and develop mutually-beneficial relationships.
+While agency and CMBS lenders will generally land within a stone's throw of each other, banks can vary wildly.
+If

-If you're willing to offer recourse or have a low leverage opportunity, Banks offer some of the best financing.
+If you're willing to offer recourse or have a low leverage opportunity, banks offer some of the best financing.